Getting your Trinity Audio player ready...

 Is this the Awakening?

 I slowly rose, rubbed my eyes, and propped myself against the headboard.
-When I finished my final stalling tactic, I looked down.
-Shellie was in my bed, still nude but curled up and sleeping.
+After stalling, I looked down.
+Shellie was in my bed, still nude, curled up, and sleeping.
 Blood graffitied her entire body.
 The excess of the darker stains around her hands and feet spoiled the pure white sheets.

-She was why I wanted to stay asleep and, hopefully, dream off this absolute shitshow.
+She was why I wanted to stay asleep and, hopefully, dream away this absolute dumpster fire.

-I wanted to act—leap from the bed, scream like an idiot, run away—but I couldn’t.
-Shellie looked at peace, sleeping.
-Rather than focusing on the apparent terror, I allowed my memories of her sweet and loving nature to replace the fear.
+I wanted to react—leap from the bed, scream like an idiot, run away—but I couldn’t.
+Shellie looked at peace.
+Rather than focus on the apparent terror, I allowed my memories of her sweet and loving nature to replace the fear.

 Shellie Allaire was my first best friend.
-At least, that’s how I liked to recall it.
-People, especially my mother, never wasted a chance to remind me that Shellie was my nanny.
+At least, that’s how I remembered it.
+People, especially my mother, never wasted a chance to tell me that Shellie was my nanny.

 “Caring is one of her job prerequisites,” was a minimizing phrase my mother would say whenever I spoke highly of Shellie.

-Yes, I was reminiscing through the eyes of a six-year-old; yes, she had been my governess.
+Yes, I was relying on memories of a nine-year-old with naive eyes; yes, she had been my governess.
 But in the four years we spent together, we formed a bond—a real friendship.
 I owed my love for pop culture to her.
 We lost countless hours watching movies and cartoons, playing video games, and reading comics.

-I smiled because I recalled her trick of turning on the nightlight and telling bedtime stories that empowered me to conquer monsters from my nightmares.
+I smiled because I could vividly see her trick of turning on the nightlight and clearly hear her tell bedtime stories that empowered me to conquer my monsters—my nightmares.

-The thought caused me to peek over at a framed picture on my nightstand.
-It was the only existing picture of us together—regrettably, my only image of her.
-Under the guise of helping to alleviate my depression after Shellie’s death, my mother destroyed all my photos of her.
+The thought made me glance over at a framed picture on my nightstand.
+It was the only existing photo of us together—regrettably, my only image of her.
+Under the guise of helping to whisk away my depression after Shellie’s death, my mother had destroyed all my other photos of her.

 Fortunately, I had stashed away a photograph from our last winter adventure.
-Shellie and I appeared overdressed in our fluffy winter attire and accessories.
-I was positively awkward, as always, but beamed with happiness.
-Shellie, on the other hand, despite her beautiful, closed smile, had sadness in her eyes.
+Shellie and I were overdressed in our fluffy winter attire and accessories.
+I wore awkwardness like a badge, as always, but beamed with happiness.
+Shellie, on the other hand, despite her beautiful, closed-lip smile, had sadness in her eyes.

-Thinking, it dawned on me.
-When Shellie died, she was the same age I am now: twenty-two.
-I glanced down at the bloody woman sleeping at my feet and then at the picture.
+As I reminisced, it dawned on me: when Shellie died, she was the same age I am now—twenty-two.
+I glanced down at the bloody woman still sleeping at my feet and then over at the picture.
 There was no denying it.
 The woman who taught me not to fear monsters had somehow returned.

 But the terrifying part wasn’t her reappearance.
 No, that belonged to the absolute, chilling fact that Shellie was now a monster herself.

 I wanted to retreat into that confusion.
-Use it to write off the madness I’d witnessed, which was sketchy because I had floated in and out of consciousness throughout it.
+Use it to write off the madness I’d witnessed, which was sketchy at best, since I’d floated in and out of consciousness throughout.

 Despite the implausibility, I reeled back my recollection to examine what had happened.